Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 Retail price range EUR 5–15/year (via registrars)

 DENIC supports 93 special characters beyond standard ASCII — a broader IDN character set than most ccTLDs, covering not just German umlauts and eszett but characters used in Polish, Czech, and Hungarian.
 This reflects both linguistic reality and the international makeup of DENIC's registrant base.
-DENIC recommends registering both the IDN and ASCII variants of a domain (e.g., both the umlaut and "ue" spellings) because older browsers may normalize special characters.
+DENIC recommends registering both the IDN and ASCII variants of a domain (for example, both the umlaut and "ue" spellings) because older browsers may normalize special characters.

 What's at Stake